anyscale/madewithml.github.io/docs/courses/mlops/testing.md

         predicted_tag = predict.predict(texts=[text], artifacts=artifacts)[0]["predicted_tag"]
         assert tag == predicted_tag

     @pytest.mark.parametrize(
         "text, tag",
         [
+            (
-            ("Natural language processing is the next big wave in machine learning..", "natural-language-processing"), ("MLOps is the next big wave in machine learning..", "mlops"), ],
+                "Natural language processing is the next big wave in machine learning.", "natural-language-processing",
+            ),
+            (
+                "MLOps is the next big wave in machine learning.", "mlops",
+            ),
+            (
+                "This should not produce any relevant topics.", "other",
+            ),
+        ],
     )
     def test_mft(text, tag, artifacts):